Get

 Are There Dog Foods That Do Not Contain Sodium Selenite?

 Yes, some dog foods and diets that do not contain sodium selenite are available.
-This is a conversation worth having with your veterinarian or veterinary nutritionist to determine if this is the best route for your dog before making your choice.
+This is a conversation worth having with a veterinarian or veterinary nutritionist to determine if this is the best route for your dog before making your choice.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!